 Another effective method for protecting PII is the use of access control measures to limit access to the data to only the specific individuals within your organization whose roles require them to view or interact with that data.
 This reduces the risk of data exposure by preventing unnecessary access to sensitive data.
 Only those with a business-need-to-know should be authorized, and even then, that access should be restricted and monitored.
 Monitoring access also makes it easier to determine how a breach occurred in the instance that data does become exposed.

 STEP NO. 5: SECURE YOUR DATA WITH TOKENIZATION

 One of the most effective solutions for how to protect personally identifiable information is tokenization.
 This security technology obfuscates data by exchanging the original sensitive information for a randomized, nonsensitive placeholder value known as a token.
-The token is irreversible and has no direct relationship to the original data, which is stored outside of the tokenized environment—typically in a cloud-based vault.
+The token is irreversible and has no direct relationship to the original data, which is stored in a cloud outside of the tokenized environment.
 Because tokenization removes the sensitive data and stores it off-site, it virtually eliminates the risk of data theft.
 Even if a breach were to occur, no sensitive data would be exposed—only the nonsensitive placeholder tokens.

 How to Protect Personally Identifiable Information from Data Breaches Without Data Loss

 Security practices such as encryption obfuscate sensitive data to the point of limiting its value for business purposes.
 Tokenization offers greater flexibility by preserving much of the original data’s utility.
 By using format- and length-preserving token schemes, tokenization can retain elements of the original data—such as the first six and/or last four digits of credit card number—so that those values can be protected but still used for analytics and other purposes.